This article will outline and describe what you need to know before you go out and start buying turtles. Some of this just might surprise you.

 When it comes to where to buy a turtle, a few things need to be said right out of the gate.

 There are millions and millions of turtles that are bought and sold each year, and the vast majority of them live in and are held captive in rather deplorable conditions.

 They are often caught and injured in traps in the wild and are stacked on top of each and freighted around in total blackness for a while before being sold to different pet stores.

-I would advise you to strongly consider adopting a pet turtle or tortoise, or at the very least, make sure you are only buying turtles from reputable vendors that are verified and authenticated as being humane.
+If one of those stores are not available in your area, I would advise you to strongly consider adopting a pet turtle or tortoise.
+At the very least, make sure you are only buying turtles from reputable vendors that are verified and authenticated as being humane.

 If you live in the United States or Canada check out The Shelter Project to check out where to find your local pet shelter.